giulianigi-cmyk/aura-style-alchemy/README.md

 - Batch wardrobe ingestion
 - Product and purchase data integration

 ## Product Development Approach

-AURA is developed iteratively, starting from user problems and translating them into product requirements, workflows and technical implementations.
+AURA is developed iteratively, starting from real user problems and translating them into product requirements, user flows and technical solutions.

 The development process combines:

-- Problem definition
+- Problem definition and user needs
-- User experience design
+- Product requirements and prioritization
-- Product requirements
+- User experience and workflow design
 - Technical feasibility assessment
-- AI experimentation
+- AI experimentation and evaluation
-- Implementation
+- Implementation and integration
-- Testing
+- Testing and iteration
-- Iteration
+- Continuous refinement based on product and technical learnings

 ## AI & Technology

 AURA integrates AI and computer vision into the product experience to transform unstructured garment images and user preferences into structured wardrobe data and personalized recommendations.